 The application for admission should be completed online.
-Most required documents are able to be uploaded along with the application.
-If necessary, you are able to begin the application and return later to upload required documents.
+Most required documents may be uploaded along with the application.
+If necessary, the application can be saved and completed at a later date.

 Transcripts should be ordered from all institutions and sent directly to